rishichalla67/KodiNba/README.md

 ## Development

+Make sure to:
+`pip install -r requirements.txt`

 The actual plugin can be found inside of the `kodi-addon` directory and any files not in that directory are used to test and debug the code that parses [nba-streams.xyz](http://nba-streams.xyz/schedule/).

 To debug Kodi, the log files on a Mac can be found at `/Users/{username}/Library/Logs/kodi.log`, replace {username} with your user.

+Verify that the plugin code works by running:

+`kodi-addon-checker plugin.video.nbastreams --branch=leia`

+NOTE: Make sure that the branch is correct for the version of kodi being used.

 ## [MACOS] Creating the zip file for the addon